emfourem/Asta-Fantacalcio-Classic-25Players/README.md

 4. **Ensure all devices are on the same network** (Wi-Fi or Ethernet).

 5. **Enter the following details** on each device:
-    - **Server IP Address**: Use the IP address noted from the server in step 3.
+    - **Server IP Address**: Use the IP address noted from the server readable in the terminal opened after the script execution.
+Don't use IP Addresses like 0.0.0.0:xxx or 127.0.0.1:xxx.
     - **Squad ID**: Enter the ID of your squad.
     - **Squad Name**: Enter the exact name of your squad, paying attention to capitalization and spaces.